 All six of these changes continued when 1950s teen swing became the Hustle during the 1970s.
 Some believe that the Latin Hustle was created by Hispanics, from Cuban and Puerto Rican dances.
 But it was the 1950s rock'n'roll teenagers who invented all of these changes.
 New York Latinos do deserve credit for keeping this teen swing tradition alive from 1960 to the 1970s, while adding some of their own style, until it was reignited by the Disco scene.

 All of these changes also continue today in West Coast Swing.
-Contrary to claims on some WCS web pages, 1950s teenagers deserve the credit for many or most of the fundamental innovations that defined West Coast Swing thirty years later.
+Contrary to claims on some WCS web pages, 1950s teenagers deserve the credit for many of the fundamental innovations that later defined West Coast Swing.